Skip to Main Content

 Using copyright material

-• The purpose of the copying must be non-commercial private study or research.
+• The purpose of the use is non-commercial.
 "Non-commercial" is not defined, but is believed to rule out any copying for direct or indirect commercial advantage.

-Please do not make scan of items or take PDFs from our subscribed databases and pass them on to others.
-They are only for your personal non-commercial use.
+Do not make scans or photocopies of content or take PDFs from our subscribed databases and pass them on to others.
+They are only for your personal, non-commercial use.
+You may provide links to databases/websites to others but those outside the School may not have a access to our subscribed resources.

 It is vital that you learn to use information from other sources without committing plagiarism.
 Your work must show that you have read and understood the main theories and arguments surrounding your topic (or gathered the appropriate data) and are able to use this information appropriately through the correct attribution of the words and ideas of others and the use of appropriate and consistent referencing techniques.
 See: Research Guide: Referencing.